gobeyondidentity/developer-docs/docs/sdks/javascript-sdk/Reference/js-sdk-bindcredential.md

 ---
 The **bindPasskey** function enables your app to generate and bind a new passkey to an identity.
 The identity can be one that you create via the Beyond Identity [API](https://developer.beyondidentity.com/api/v1#tag/Identities/operation/CreateIdentity) or one that exists already in the tenant you target.

 _This is a reference article that describes the **bindPasskey** function.
-For a complete walk through on creating a new passkey, see our guide [Step-by-step: Enrolling a Passkey with the Javascript SDK](/docs/workflows/sdk-setup.mdx)._
+For a complete walk through on creating a new passkey, see our guide [Workflow: Bind Passkey to User](/docs/workflows/sdk-setup.mdx)._

 ## Dependencies
 The **bindPasskey** function requires the Beyond Identity Javascript SDK.